 The field director is responsible for final decisions regarding the awarding of grades and other significant decisions regarding the student's role at the placement (i.e., withdrawal, change of site, etc.).
 The primary field instructor must evaluate the student using the evaluation form and grading system provided by the school.
 She or he recommends a grade which is then reviewed by the field director.
-In most cases the field director's grade will be the same as the one given by the primary field instructor if a difference occurs.
+In most cases the field director's grade will be the same as the one given by the primary field instructor.
+A written explanation is provided to the student and field instructor by the field director if a difference occurs.
 As with all grades there is a system for grade appeal in the program and at the college.
 (BSW program manual, Student Appeals)